roeegro/SwimFix/OpenPose Plus Setup Guide.md

 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
  We recommend you to use it as well - you can check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.

-Follow this steps:

 1. Use the above annotator (or any other annotator) in order to annotate your data in the correct format.
 2. Export the annotated data to a JSON file in a  to `data/your_data/` folder and name it `coco.json` .
 3. Copy your data to a new folder in `data/your_data` and name it `images`.

 At the end of this step you should have:
-- An annotations JSON file located in `dataset/COCO/cocoapi/annotations/person_keypoints_custom.json`
+- An annotations JSON file located in `data/your_data/coco.json`
-- A [dataset folder](#step-0---data-import) with the raw images located in `dataset/COCO/cocoapi/images/custom`
+- A dataset folder with the raw images located in `data/your_data/images`
 ### Training Configuration
 You can use `train_config.py` to configure the training. `config.DATA.train_data` can be:
 * `coco`: training data is COCO dataset only (original default)